-Connect the negative lead from the digital voltmeter to a good solid ground point on the chassis of the vehicle.
+Connect the ground wire from the digital voltmeter to a good solid ground point on the chassis of the vehicle.

 Turn the voltmeter on and set it to the 1 volt scale.
-The voltage of the O2 Sensor will fluctuate between 100 and 1,000 millivolts, which is 0.1 and 1.0 volts, so having a quality volt meter is important.
+The voltage of the O2 Sensor will fluctuate between 100 and 1,000 millivolts, which is 0.1 and 1.0 volts, so having a quality voltmeter or digital multimeter is important.

-Turn the vehicle back on and check the reading on the voltmeter.
+Turn the vehicle back on and check the voltage reading.
 The reading should fluctuate rapidly.
-If the reading stays at around 0.5 volts, ensure that the vehicle is fully warmed up.
-If the vehicle is warm and the 02 Sensor reading does not change, then there is a problem with the 02 Sensor and you can stop the test.
+If the sensor response stays at around 0.5 volts, ensure that the vehicle is fully warmed up.
+If the vehicle is warm and the O2 Sensor reading does not change, then there is a problem with the O2 Sensor and you can stop the test.